 She recommends contacting the career resource centers at the universities in your area and asking them to list the position in their student bulletins.
 “The staff will probably be receptive to the idea—plus, you’ll have a flood of applications by the end of the semester.”

 3. Ask current agents for referrals.

-Whether friends, former colleagues, or people from their professional network, agents often have referrals they can pass along.
+Whether they’re friends, former colleagues, or people from their professional network, agents often have referrals they can pass along.
 “If they’ve been in the game for a while, they probably know a few folks who fit the bill.
 All you have to do is ask whether anyone they know may be a good fit for the position,” explains Mullarkey.

 4. Consider hiring freelance agents.

 Hiring full-time agents is not the only approach you can take.
-Djurkovic provides another option: Engaging freelance talent.
+Djurkovic provides another option: Engage freelance talent.
 He notes that sales jobs often have a high turnover rate, and that only the most self-motivated individuals tend to survive in the insurance industry.
 “Freelancers often have to find their own clients and tend to work based on output, so they have a natural inclination toward being self-starters.
 This will help you avoid the revolving door that is most sales roles.”

 5. Look for candidates with a sales background.

-As we noted above, insurance agents are salespeople, which comes with challenges like rejection.
-Someone who hasn’t faced such a challenge may find it difficult to overcome it.
 That’s why Djurkovic suggests placing a higher priority on candidates with a sales background.
 “This industry is all about retaining clients, and good insurance agents should have the people skills to be able to pull this off.
 Candidates with successful sales experience—even if not directly in insurance—should be able to fit the mold of an insurance agent and perform well because they’ve excelled before, despite similar challenges.”

 6. Pay attention to their attitude.